 Other channels have also reported having ‘duplication’ issues.
 These include:

-3.2 Channels aimed at toddlers.
+4.4 Channels aimed at toddlers.
 YouTube is intended for people aged 13 and above and the advertisements would reflect this demographic.
 If you are aiming for a really young audience, your content and YouTube’s advertisers may simply not be compatible.
 For this one, it seems that if you are aiming to monetize a channel aimed at little kids, you would need highly original, varied, creative and professional-looking content.

-3.3 Narration of public domain works (e.g., audio books).
+4.5 Narration of public domain works (e.g., audio books).
 There are two main issues.
 One would be that the videos are mainly to be listened to (not watched), so if ads were placed on the video, they would go unnoticed by most viewers.
-The other issue would be related to point 1.4 (an over-reliance on public domain work.
+The other issue would be related to point 1.4 (an over-reliance on public domain work).